Speak to a qualified cancer nurse

-The exact cause of vulvar cancer is unknown, but factors that increase the risk of developing it include:
+The exact cause of vulvar cancer is unknown, but there are several things that increase the risk of developing it.

-Abnormal cervical screening test – If a woman has had any abnormal cell changes detected on a cervical screening test, she has a slightly higher risk of developing vulvar cancer.
+Abnormal cervical screening test – If any abnormal cell changes are found on a cervical screening test, you have a slightly higher risk of developing vulvar cancer.

-Other skin conditions – Vulvar lichen planus and vulvar lichen sclerosus are skin conditions that can cause itching and soreness.
-If not treated, these conditions can cause permanent scarring and narrow the vaginal opening.
-In a small number of women, they may develop into vulvar cancer after many years.
+Other skin conditions – Vulvar lichen planus, vulvar lichen sclerosus and extramammary Paget’s disease are skin conditions that can cause itching and soreness.
+If not treated, they can cause permanent scarring, narrow the vaginal opening and, in a small number of people, develop into vulvar cancer after many years.

-Other cancers – Women who have had cervical cancer or vaginal cancer have an increased risk of developing vulvar cancer.
+Other cancers – If you have had cervical cancer or vaginal cancer, you have an increased risk of developing vulvar cancer.

 Smoking – Cigarette smoking increases the risk of developing VIN and vulvar cancer.
 This may be because smoking can make the immune system work less effectively.

-Weakened immune system – Women who’ve had an organ transplant or have human immunodeficiency virus (HIV) may be at higher risk of developing vulvar cancer because their immune system is not working normally.
+Weakened immune system – People who have had an organ transplant or have human immunodeficiency virus (HIV) are at higher risk of developing vulvar cancer because their immune system is not working normally.